Aoyama Gakuin University

 Aoyama Gakuin University (青山学院大学, Aoyama Gakuin Daigaku) is a private Christian university in Shibuya, Tokyo, Japan.
-Originally established in 1874 by missionaries from the Methodist Episcopal Church, it was reconfigured in its current form in 1949 as part of Aoyama Gakuin.
-Aoyama Gakuin University had its 140th anniversary in 2014 and is one of Japan's oldest higher education facilities.
+Originally established in 1874 by missionaries from the Methodist Episcopal Church, it was reconfigured in its current form in 1949 as tertiary component of the Aoyama Gakuin.

 The university's undergraduate and graduate programs include courses on literature, law, economics, business, international politics, economics, communication, science, engineering and cultural studies.
 The university graduate programs include international management, law and professional accounting.

-Aoyama Gakuin University has participated in Hakone Ekiden, an annual university relay race between Tokyo and Hakone in Japan.
-Recently they won the races in 2015, 2016, 2017, 2018, 2020, and 2022.
+Aoyama Gakuin University participates in Hakone Ekiden, an annual university relay race between Tokyo and Hakone in Japan.
+Recently they won the races in 2015, 2016, 2017, 2018, 2020, 2022, and 2024.

 General information

 The main campus, located in Omotesando in central Tokyo, is complemented by the Sagamihara Campus in Kanagawa Prefecture.
 The latter houses the College of Science and Sports.
 The university has graduated around 180,000 students and employs over 1,600 full and part-time faculty members.
 Aoyama Gakuin University is accredited by the British University Association and is a member of the British Association of Private College and Universities.

 The university maintains a number of active international exchange programs for students and faculty.
 Many of the students and faculty have attended universities and research institutes abroad, while the institution itself has attracted numerous outstanding scholars and students from around the world to its campuses.